What is the Oracle of Love?

 as needing attention.
 This is because spiritual issues are often seen

-pressing external issues at hand.
-This is the great value of the
+pressing foreground matters at hand.
+This is the value of the

 Oracle, for it makes known to us the issues of spiritual importance that we

-would otherwise overlook in favour of the louder external issues that
+would otherwise overlook in favour of foreground matters that more

 are able to piece the clues together and arrive at the issue of

 interest.
 Discerning the significance of the Oracular messages becomes